 - Picnicking is permitted within all designated campgrounds; however, picnickers must yield campsites to persons with camping permits.

 - Groups of over 25 people who wish to picnic in the park must first obtain a permit.
 Because there are limited places in the park which can accommodate a picnic group of this size, and to minimize the impact of such a group on other visitors, a permit system is necessary for groups of 25 or more.
-Contact the Special Park Uses office at 415-464-5111 for more information.
+Contact the Special Park Uses office by email for more information.